achernyak/demo/README.md

 * Navigate the the project directory and run `npm install`.
 This is only required on the initial closing of the app.
 * Start `mongodb` in a separate shell by running `mongod`.
-* To start the app run `nodemon ./bin/www`. `nodemon` will automatically hot reload all your files on every file change.
+* To start the app run `nodemon ./bin/www`. `nodemon` will automatically hot reload all your files on every fil